Sachinshrma03/LinkedIn-Jobs-Analytics/README.md

 SQL
 Excel
 Project Overview
 The project started with the scraping of job postings on LinkedIn using Python libraries like Selenium and BeautifulSoup.
 The scraped data was cleaned and analyzed using Python, and insights were extracted using SQL.
-Finally, a dashboard was created on Excel to present the results.
+Finally, a dashboard was created in Excel to present the results.

 # Repository Contents